liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

 ## Case 4: The Missing Class Belongs to a Java Runtime Package

 `rt.jar` (the JRE library) has non-public packages.
-If your module imports one of them, configure @product@'s system bundle to export the package to the module framework.
+If your module imports one of them, configure @sharepoint@'s system bundle to export the package to the module framework.

 1. Add the current [`module.framework.system.packages.extra` property setting](@platform-ref@/7.2-latest/propertiesdoc/portal.properties.html#Module%20Framework)
     to a
     [`portal-ext.properties` file](/docs/7-2/deploy/-/knowledge_base/d/portal-properties).
-    Your server's current setting is in the @product@ web application's `/WEB-INF/lib/portal-impl.jar/portal.properties` file.
+    Your server's current setting is in the @sharepoint@ web application's `/WEB-INF/lib/portal-impl.jar/portal.properties` file.

 2. In your `portal-ext.properties` file, append the required Java runtime